-One of the Town's most significant assets is its pavement network, or roadways.
+One of the Town's most significant assets is its pavement network, or its roadways.
 Pavement management is the practice of planning for pavement maintenance and rehabilitation with the goal of maximizing the value and life of a pavement network.
-Pavement management involves inventorying, assessing, evaluating and scoring roads using a Pavement Condition Index (PCI) scale of 0 -100.
+Pavement management involves inventorying, assessing, evaluating and scoring roads using a Pavement Condition Index (PCI) calculation on a 0 - 100 scale.
 This process ultimately allows the Town to define treatment options and test various budget scenarios and projects the impact on the Town's overall PCI based upon funding scenarios.
-Local governments will frequently defer investment in capital assets, in order to devote resources to operating expenses in the face of scarce resources.
+Local governments often defer investment in capital assets, in order to devote resources to operating expenses in the face of scarce resources.
 When maintenance is deferred, it can lead to increased costs for replacement rather than maintenance.

-During FY2015, the Town completed a comprehensive pavement management study which assessed the condition of the Town's roadways.
-The results of the study are being used to assist officials in the development of a more aggressive roadway maintenance and rehabilitation plan, the implementation of which will involve a higher rate of investment in the "infrastructure" category using local resources as well as leveraging state resources.
-Notably, only 4% of the Town's roadways are currently in excellent condition and in need of no maintenance, and over one quarter (27%) of the roads are in such poor condition that they require reclamation or reconstruction.
-Ultimately, deferring investment in our roadways will negatively impact the Town's financial condition by increasing costs and reducing the Town's ability to fund other services.
+During FY2015, the Town completed its first comprehensive pavement management study which assessed the condition of all the Town's roadways.
+The results of the study were used to develop a multiyear maintenance and rehabilitation plan for Northborough's roadways.
+The study determined that the Town's initial overall PCI of 71 would deteriorate over time if it continued to only invest the State's Chapter 90 Roadway Funds, which are approximately \$500,000 per year.
+The study determined that the Town must spend at least \$1.1M annually to prevent its roadways from deteriorating further.
+Ultimately, deferring investment in our roadways would negatively impact the Town's financial condition by increasing future costs and reducing the Town's ability to fund other services.